IwoA/PRPT/README.md

 ### Projects

-- A solution of a selected financial problem by creating an application or code to automate repetitive actions on real or artificial data sets together with a presentation of the results in an R

-- A solution of a selected financial problem by creating an application or code to automate repetitive actions on real or artificial data sets together with a presentation of the results in a Python environment
+- A solution of a selected financial problem by creating an application or code to automate repetitive actions on real or artificial data sets together with a presentation of the results in an R or Python environment

+Structure of a project:

+- Reading of data.
+Extra points for using API

+- Data transformation (removing NA's, selecting and filtering dataset, joining datasets, calculation of new variables, etc.)

+- Data visualisation

+- Description of results and methods used